BjornFJohansson/seguid_calculator/README.md

 Executables are available for

-* Windows 32 bits is available
+* Windows 32 bit

-* Windows 64 bits is available
+* Windows 64 bit

-* Mac OS dmg and a zip file containing an app
+* Mac OSX dmg and a zip file containing an app
 * Linux deb package compiled on Ubuntu 16.04

 The executables can be downloaded from the button at the top of this page called [releases](https://github.com/BjornFJohansson/seguid_calculator/releases).